The Invisible Boy

 Ask Your Little Reader

-- Story & problem-solving: What did Brian do to help Justin feel welcome in class?
+- Story & problem-solving: What did Brian do to make Justin feel welcome on his first day?